-NSX-T 2.4 introduces Layer 7 Application Identity, FQDN /URL whitelisting and Identity Firewall.
+NSX-T 2.4 Introduces Layer 7 Application Identity, FQDN /URL Allowlisting and Identity Firewall

 With last’s week landmark release of NSX-T 2.4, and the RSA conference in full swing, this is the perfect time to talk about to some of the new security functionality we are introducing in NSX-T 2.4.